PauloBrand7/PauloBrand7/README.md

 <p align="left">
 Hey there!
 I'm <b>Paulo</b>, a 27 years old tech enthusiast from Araraquara, São Paulo, <b>Brazil</b>. <br>
 Passionate about all things development, I fuel my creativity with a good playlist🎶 and plenty of coffee☕.<br>
 With a bachelor's degree in Information Systems, I've been working as an Android developer since 2020.
-I'm currently pursuing a postgraduate degree in Mobile Development to further enhance my expertise.<br>
+I'm currently pursuing a postgraduate degree in Mobile Development to further enhance my expertise, and now I'm also expanding my career into a hybrid path by studying iOS development.<br>
 I believe in the importance of constant evolution and that is why I keep studying and updating myself to improve my skills more and more.<br><br>